russellgill/hello/index.md

 Here's a collection of projects and assignments completed for various courses.
 Each specific course has it's own directory.

-- [Moleculear Simulation and Computational Chemistry](http://127.0.0.1) Be advised -- There's Fortran inside.
+- [Moleculear Simulation and Computational Chemistry](http://127.0.0.1) Be advised -- there's Fortran inside.

 - [Computational Tools for Biological Sciences](http://127.0.0.1) is a collection of Jupyter Notebooks with assignments from this course.
 All notebooks are Python.